piandpower/MetagenomeDB/doc/installation/index.rst

 Final step
 ''''''''''

 By default MetagenomeDB will read a file named ``.MetagenomeDB`` in your home directory to know how to access the MongoDB database.
 A template file named ``docs/installation/MetagenomeDB_configuration.txt`` is provided.
-Change its name to ``.MetagenomeDB``, move it in your home directory, then update it with your own parameters.
+Copy this file into your home directory, change its name to ``.MetagenomeDB``, then update it with your own parameters.

 Optionally, you can provide those information when importing MetagenomeDB in your script::